kragen/dernocua/text/term-rewriting-micro-interpreter.md

 extension, like `hex0_riscv64`, would surely have much worse code density; *with* the C extension it might be slightly more compact.

+### A sketch of `subst` in a stack bytecode ###

+In one of the bytecodes suggested in file `c-stack-bytecode.md` this might look like this:

+    PROCEDURE subst argwords=2
+        loadword 0  ; t
+        call pair?
+        jztos 1f    ; if not a pair, skip loadword 0
+        call car
+        loadword 1  ; env
+        call subst
+        loadword 0
+        call cdr
+        loadword 1
+        call subst
+        call cons
+        ret
+    1:  loadword 0
+        loadword 1
+        call lookup
+        dup
+        jztos 1f     ; jump if top of stack is 0, i.e., nil
+        call cdr
+        ret
+    1:  drop
+        loadword 0
+        ret

+According to the hypotheses in that note, this might compile to 2 bytes of procedure header, 23 opcode bytes, 8 operand bytes for call instructions, 2 operand bytes for jump targets, and a 2-byte entry in a global subroutine table, for a total of 37 bytes.
+At this rate, the whole Scheme program irresponsibly extrapolates to 212¾ bytes, but of course you’d have to add the bytecode interpreter on top of that.
+On the other hand, if the bytecode interpreter is customized specifically to run the term-rewriting interpreter, none of the call instructions will need an operand byte, because there’s plenty of opcode space to allocate each subroutine in this program a single-byte opcode.
+That would bring it down to 29 bytes, less than half the size of the i386 machine code, irresponsibly extrapolating the whole Scheme program to 166¾ bytes of machine code.

 Dynamic dispatch
 ----------------

+XXX move this or another section of examples to the beginning?

 Because patterns can dispatch on more than just the function being called, you can define “methods” on “classes”; one of the examples in